learn-co-students/deploy-on-day-1-nyc-web-062518/README.md

 * Take a look at `index.html` and `students/student_name.html` in the browser.
   * You can do this many ways but one is by opening finder and right clicking on index.html, for example.
 Then click on "Open with" then the name of your favorite browser.

 * From the root directory, [checkout a new branch](http://git-scm.com/book/en/Git-Branching-Basic-Branching-and-Merging#Basic-Branching).
 This new branch's name should be the name of the student whose profile you're going to create.
   * For instance, the branch would be titled `zoe-perez`.
+  * Note: The `master` branch of a project is NEVER a place to do any work. `master` is considered the build and you never break the build.
+So make sure you are not working or committing to the `master` branch.

 * If you haven't already, switch to the branch you created.
 To make sure you're where you need to be, type `git branch` in your terminal.
 It should return the name of your assigned student emphazised with an asterisk and master.
   * For instance, typing `pwd` in the terminal would return: